 Event Refund Policy

 The Chamber requires payment in advance for admission to all Chamber events, due to commitments to our vendors.
-Chamber event fees (regardless of attendance) are refundable only if a cancellation notice is received at least one week prior to the event.
+Chamber event fees (regardless of attendance) are refundable only if a cancellation notice is received at least two weeks prior to the event.

 At various points on our site, you may provide personal contact information to ask for information, register for an event, provide feedback or request written materials.
 Any of the information we collect from you may be used in one of the following ways: